7.1. Testing

 Checking that optrace.plots.block actually pauses the program execution

 This can’t be tested automatically, as it would halt testing.
-Maybe there is a way by using multithreading or multiprocessing and a timer?
-What about coverage information in such cases?
+(Maybe there is a way by using multithreading or multiprocessing and a timer?)

-Correct and nice formatting inside plots and the GUI
+Correct and visually pleasing formatting inside plots and the GUI

 Can only be tested by a human viewer.